solana-developers/professional-education/EVENT-PLANNING.md

 ### Training days

-In order to put your Mac into a mode where:
+In order to put macOS into a mode where:

 - Keynote shows the current slide, plus instructor notes, and the next slide
 - The TV shows the current slide